-Any student who believes that he or she has been harassed/bullied or discriminated against, or has witnessed an incident that he or she believes might constitute harassment/bullying or discrimination, should immediately report the incident to Mariah Smith - Dean, the designated School staff member who will serve as the DASA Coordinator.
+Any student who believes that he or she has been harassed/bullied or discriminated against, or has witnessed an incident that he or she believes might constitute harassment/bullying or discrimination, should immediately report the incident to Rudy Asher, Dean of School and DASA Coordinator.
 Any staff member who observes an incident that might constitute harassment/bullying or discrimination or who receives notice that a student may have been a victim of harassment/bullying or discrimination should also report the incident or alleged incident to DASA Coordinator.
+This information is listed on the website and there is a complaint page for anonymous reporting of behavior.